We received a placement call last fall for two baby boys.

 We we're on the path of healing, and then came the secondary infection flare up, and we headed back to the doctor.
 This time we added Cephalexin (a new antibiotic), Mupirocin cream and a referral to the pediatric dermatologist.

 We had more medicine than our small box would hold.
 We had filled out more medicine logs for baby boy than all of our other children combined, and we we're still less than a month into caring for him.
 I was failing this poor baby, or so I felt, when we finally made it to our pediatric dermatologist appointment.

 I asked, just as Ms. Ann had instructed for Triamcinolone, which we we're given a prescription for, along with Protopic (for the face and other sensitive areas), as well as Atarax for itching.
 We left their office with three new prescriptions and a notebook (yes, literally a notebook) of information on eczema.

 Overwhelmed, of course, but a bit more hopeful this time.

 So all that said our journey was, well, a journey.
 It was overwhelming and frustrating and miserable, but ultimately, it was the path to healing for baby boy who had suffered too much, and for too long.

 As I read a post today about a foster momma who was caring for twins with eczema, I was reminded of our journey to healing.
 Reminded that there are others who are desperately seeking help for the children in their care.
 Others, who need answers now!

 Thx guys!
-I just assured a buddie that we would describe her sensational Atlanta based AC repair service that careses, http://ronaldsmithhvac.com during a web-site blog post.
-So if you're hunting to get a HVAC specialist within the GEORGIA region, they absolutely are really stellar.
+I just assured a buddie that we would describe her good Westfalia Vancouver based eurovan rental service with hearts, https://vancouverwestyrentals.com/ during a web-site blog post.
+So if you're hunting to get a eurovan camper rental service within the British Columbia region, they absolutely are really stellar.